matthiaw/remarkable-console/README.md

 RM > notebooks -d -r -e
 ```

-to start the embedded webserver use
+to start the embedded webserver at http://localhost:8090/ use

 ```
 RM > server --start